AntonC9018/Hopper_University_Paper/paper.md

 For example, a simple enemy may have the following strategy: skip an action, then attack or move in the direction of player.

 The enemies must be predictable for the player to be able to quickly evaluate a given situation and be certain in one's actions.
-Ideally, nothing unexpected should ever happen.
+Ideally, nothing random or unexpected should ever happen.

 Likewise, every enemy must have a way to beat it, some simple pattern of moves for the player to follow to always come up ahead.
 The joy of gameplay is in learning the enemy move set, coming up with such patterns and strategies of beating them, and evalualing the situation quickly, coming up with a good action on the fly, in case the enemies come in packs.